aspmirlab/ModRecHub/README.md

 # ModRecHub
-ModRecHub - An online hub for Datasets, Algorithms and Models on Modulation Recognition for Communication Systems - Version 2019
+ModRecHub - An online hub for Datasets, Algorithms and Models on Modulation Recognition for Communication Systems

 <h3>(1) ModRec-SimData_V1</h3>
 The link below gives you access to the raw simulated dataset of six Modulation Schemes, namely - 16QAM, 64QAM, BPSK, QPSK, 8PSK, and GMSK.
 All the modulation schemes were curated in the GNU Radio Companion.